llm-edge/hal-9100/README.md

 ### vision

-Full-stack LLM platform for developing, collaborating, testing, deploying LLM applications in environment without internet access with 1-4 AI accelerators (CPU, GPU, TPU, VPU) on any device.
+Full-stack LLM platform for developing, collaborating, testing, deploying LLM applications in environment without internet access with 1-4 AI accelerators (less than 10^15 FLOPS) on any device.

 ### status